zboszor/meta-python-ai/README.md

 # meta-python-ai

-This Yocto layer will contain artificial intelligence / machine learning related Python module recipes.
+This Yocto layer contains artificial intelligence / machine learning related Python module recipes.

 Eventually this Yocto layer will also be a continuation and extension of: